The IEEE Joseph F. Keithley Award in Instrumentation and Measurement was established in 2000. It has replaced the IEEE Morris E. Leeds Award.

 Recipient selection is administered through the Technical Field Awards Council of the IEEE Awards Board.

-Sponsor: Keithley Instruments and IEEE Instrumentation and Measurement Society
+Sponsor: Keithley Instruments, Inc. and IEEE Instrumentation and Measurement Society

 Presented to: An individual or a team of not more than three